 Why 7 if we can do it with 3

-Least privileged access is to have nothing more than the permissions you need in order to complete your task.
+Least privileged access is to have nothing more than the permissions you need to complete your task.

 Then, why does this identity exist (either the Admin user or the group)?
-Easy, for initial setup and very (but very) limited tasks that cannot be delegated.
+Easy, for initial setup and very (but very) limited tasks that cannot run under specific delegations.
 When we first setup a server, with a brand-new Domain Controller, the Administrator account has all required rights to do anything we want.
 And of course, we want to setup the least privileged access to anyone who uses this environment.

 Neuron fight result… an idea

 There is a well-know old term, called “Least Privileged Access”, but what does this mean?
 What it “really” means?
-Many (if not all) of the domains I have gotten access to, have all their administrators as permanent members of the Domain Admins group (or Enterprise Admins or the Built-In administrators), rendering into too much privileges granted.
+Many of the domains, if not all, I have gotten access to, have all their administrators as permanent members of the Domain Admins group (or Enterprise Admins or the Built-In administrators).
+This renders into too much privileges granted.

-We always have to keep this number to a minimum, and in order to do that, we have to “design” our privileged access strategy.
-This is done by analyzing the requirements of each party who needs administrative access to our domain.
+We always have to keep this number to a minimum, and to do that, we have to “design” our privileged access strategy.
+By analyzing the requirements of each party who needs administrative access to our domain.

 Let’s take as an example the built-in “Account Operators” group.
 This group can manage any user and/or group within the domain, except for the Administrators (user and Group).
 In a very simple environment, this role could be enough.
 But if you decide to follow best practices, you already have a Privileged/Semi-Privileged/Non-Privileged user strategy; and guess what?
 The Account Operators group has the right to change not only the Non-Privileged Users (normal, standard users), but also Semi-Privileged Users and Groups.
 This is not a clever idea.